-The End Product of this task will be a Contingency Plan that identifies the total range of measures that are applicable for implementation in the Orlando Urbanized Area and which are prioritized according to their benefit-cost ratios.
+The End Product of this task, in which a group of transportation control and other measures are analyzed and quantified each year over the period of the contract, will be a Contingency Plan that identifies the total range of measures that are applicable for implementation in the Orlando Urbanized Area and which are prioritized according to their benefit-cost ratios.
+Although the contract extends for a period of five years, each year it is reviewable by the MetroPlan Orlando Board and continuing, assuming satisfactory progress.
 The Contingency Plan for any particular year contains only a limited number of evaluated transportation control and mitigation measures (possibly five or six), but each year the list has been growing as new measures are evaluated and the Contingency Plan is updated.
 The Contingency Plan currently contains evaluation of measures relating to lawn equipment exchange, school bus bio-fuels and vehicle inspection/maintenance programs.